Vibrant275/Prism/README.md

 ## Contributing to Prism are Invited and Celebrated!
 Join Us in Shaping the Future of Prism!
-Contributions from developers like you make Prism vibrant and extraordinary.
+Contributions from developers like you make Prism and Vibrant ecosystem, extraordinary.
-Whether you're fixing bugs, proposing features, or improving documentation, your efforts are valued.
+Whether you're reporting bugs, fixing bugs, proposing features, or improving documentation, your efforts are valued.
 Ready to contribute?
 Checkout: [Contribution Guide](https://prism-7.vercel.app/contributing)